We are a global higher education association dedicated to advancing faith and intellect for the common good.

-Expert ability to communicate verbally and in writing and to articulate themes and issues associated with liberal arts institution in clear, persuasive manner
+Expert ability to communicate verbally and in writing and to articulate themes and issues associated with liberal arts institutions in clear, persuasive manner

 Ability to relate to a wide variety of personalities across generations

-Ability to listen to donors’ passions and interests, then align these with the mission, strategic plans, and identified campaign/fundraising priorities
+Ability to listen to donors’ passions and interest, then align these with the mission, strategic plans, and identified campaign/fundraising priorities

-A deep care for the thriving of all areas of the college and demonstrate high commitment to the vision and mission
+A deep care for the thriving of all areas of the University and demonstrate high commitment to the vision and mission